-- Cheating on examinations, including but not limited to the non-authorized use of books or notes, the use of crib sheets, copying from other students' papers, exchanging information with other students orally, in writing, or by signals, obtaining copies of the examination illegally and other similar activities. - Plagiarism is not permitted in term papers, themes, essays, reports, images, take-home exams, and other academic work.
-Plagiarism is defined as stealing or use without acknowledgment of the ideas, words, formulas, textual materials, on line services, computer programs, etc. of another person, or in any way presenting the work of another person as one's own. - Falsifications, including forging signatures, altering answers after they have been graded, the insertion of answers after the fact, the erasure of grader's markings, and other acts that allow for falsely taking credit.
+- Cheating on examinations, including but not limited to the non-authorized use of books or notes, the use of crib sheets, copying from other students' papers, exchanging information with other students verbally, in writing, or by signals, obtaining copies of the examination illegally and other similar activities. - Plagiarism is not permitted in term papers, themes, essays, reports, images, take-home exams, and other academic work.
+Plagiarism is defined as stealing or use without acknowledgment of the ideas, words, formulas, textual materials, online services, computer programs, etc. of another person, or in any way presenting the work of another person as one's own.
+Copying content from Artificial Intelligence and submitting it as one's original work is prohibited and will be considered plagiarism. - Falsifications, including forging signatures, altering answers after they have been graded, the insertion of answers after the fact, the erasure of grader's markings, and other acts that allow for falsely taking credit.

-Pupils found guilty of academic dishonesty may be subjected to a full range of penalties including, but not limited to, reprimand and loss of credit for all of the work that is plagiarized.
+Pupils found guilty of academic dishonesty may be subject to a full range of penalties including, but not limited to reprimand and loss of credit for all of the work that is plagiarized.

-A teacher who believed that a pupil has been academically dishonest in his/her class should resolve the matter in the following manner:
+A teacher who believes that a pupil has been academically dishonest in his/her class should resolve the matter in the following manner:

-• Reprimand the student orally and/or in writing.
-The teacher is also authorized to withhold credit in the work tainted by the academic dishonesty.
+• Reprimand the student verbally and/or in writing.
+The teacher is also authorized to withhold credit in the work tainted by academic dishonesty.